Careers Service

 If you're asked to prepare a presentation in advance find out as much as you can about the topic, don't be afraid to ask for more information.

 Remember, very few of us are naturally talented speakers.
 Almost everyone will be nervous before a presentation.
 First time speakers often think nervousness is a sign that they aren't good at delivering a good presentation.
-This isn't true, all the symptoms that accompany nervousness, such as frequent swallowing, trembling and perspiration, are normal signs that your body is getting ready for something important.
+This isn't true!
+All the symptoms that accompany nervousness are normal signs that your body is getting ready for something important.

 Getting started